gwastro/pycbc/docs/index.rst

     <br>
     <br>

-To use If you use PyCBC in your scientific publications or projects, we ask that you acknowlege our work by citing the papers described on the page:
+For more details, see `Running PyCBC under Docker`_ below.
+If you use PyCBC in your scientific publications or projects, we ask that you acknowlege our work by citing the papers described on the page:

 .. toctree::
    :maxdepth: 1